siberianfox/tinygwiki/TinyG-Boot-Loader.md

 **Step 5**.
 Do this step if you aslo want to program TinyG onto the chip.
 Select tinyg.hex in the `Flash` section.
 Uncheck the `Erase Flash Before programming` box.
 Hit `Program`.

+If this all worked you will see the Spindle Direction light flash for about 3 seconds then TinyG will deliver its startup messages.

 ## Compiling the Boot Loader for TinyG
 Use these instructions if you want to change the xboot-boot.hex file.
 If all you want to do is flash it onto TinyG see the previous section.